trothr/blog/Richard/2020/20200717-long-delayings.md

 the only significant pain I have is for family who are still hurting.

 If you've lost someone, get help.
 Maybe find a Grief Share group.
-Maybe see a counselor or psychologist.
+Maybe see a Christian counselor or psychologist.
 Possibly visit with your pastor.
 But don't put it off!
 And don't assume, as I did, that offers of help come with strings or hidden agendas.
+Know instead that they come with love.

 2020-07-17 Friday